-The closing date for entries to Northern Ireland’s premier business awards will be Friday, 25th October, 2019, with the judging panel due to meet in early November.
+The provisional closing date for entries to Northern Ireland’s premier business awards will be Friday, 5th March, 2021, with the judging panel due to meet shortly afterwards.

 Northern Ireland’s overall company of the year in the opinion of the judging panel.
 Companies can be of any size/scale, number of employees, and must be able to exhibit exceptional performance, especially but not exclusively during the 12 month period to 28th February 2021.

 Sponsored by: AIB

 The category is open to senior managers and leaders in businesses and organisations across the private, public and voluntary sectors, whose leadership and achievement can be clearly demonstrated.